Keeping tenants, property owners and managers safe can help stop the spread of coronavirus

 It’s important all parties:

 - document any decisions made.

-If an agreement can't be reached you can request free conciliation via the RTA's COVID-19 Dispute resolution web service.
+If an agreement can't be reached you can request free dispute resolution with the RTA.

 During the pandemic, tenants can refuse entry to their home some circumstances such as:

 1. If they, someone else in their household or their property owner or manager are in quarantine and entry to the property would contravene a public health direction.